anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 ---
 layout: post
-title: Measuring the Billboard Hot 100 in the 2000's
+title: Measuring the Billboard Hot 100 of 2000
 ---

 This week we are looking at data from the Billboard Hot 100 of 2000.
 Our dataset represents the top performing tracks for the year 2000 based on Billboard's metrics.
 It includes all of the tracks that peaked during the year 2000.
 Using Billboard chart data to analyze we can look for any indicators for what made a song do well in the charts and if certain genres performed well.

+### Lets take a look at our dataset

-Let's first take a look at how Billboard compiles its Hot 100 list since many of our assumptions will be due to Billboard's own <a href="https://en.wikipedia.org/wiki/Billboard_Hot_100#Year-end_charts">metrics</a>.
+Let's look at how Billboard compiles its Hot 100 list since many of our assumptions will be due to Billboard's own <a href="https://en.wikipedia.org/wiki/Billboard_Hot_100#Year-end_charts">metrics</a>.

 "Chart rankings are based on sales (physical and digital), radio play and online streaming."